 As stress becomes chronic, the body will pump out more cortisol because that is its natural defense mechanism.
 However, too much cortisol can wreak havoc on your body.
 One of those negative side effects of too much cortisol includes a lack of testosterone production.

-The body ceases to produce testosterone when an overabundance of cortisol is evident because the high levels of cortisol signal to the body that there is an emergency.
+The body ceases to produce testosterone when an overabundance of cortisol is evident because of the high levels of cortisol signal to the body that there is an emergency.
 Since the body believes it is under attack, it shuts down the production of other hormones so that all the available energy is given to the perceived hero in the situation, the mass-production of cortisol.

 Battling Anxiety and Low Testosterone